 Horse safaris are not a new phenomenon in South Africa, but the segmenting of eco-tourism into increasingly niche markets does perhaps suggest how important and competitive the industry has become over the past few years.
 Whereas safaris were, traditionally, hunting expeditions embarked on by European visitors to Africa and colonialists, they are now predominantly journeys undertaken for the purposes of observing wildlife in a natural environment.
-Additionally, a proliferation of safari operating companies has made it an increasingly affordable activity, available to nature lovers and enthusiasts of all ages.
-Don’t forget your digital cameras!
+Additionally, a proliferation of safari operating companies has made it an increasingly affordable activity, available to nature lovers and enthusiasts of all ages. in other words, put down your handbags or briefcases, and above all don’t forget your digital cameras!

 Horse safaris, like more generic safaris, can be single day outings, mobile camps, or operate from a series of fixed camps over a longer distance and pre-determined route.
 In terms of day outings, the safari will follow a circular route in that the base camp will be both the point of departure as well as the destination.
 If there ever was a time that the aphorism, “it’s not the destination but the journey that counts” holds as a veritable truth, it is surely the case in safaris: the value in a safari is being privileged enough to witness the beauty of nature that has been protected from the intervening, and often destructive, influence of the human race.